We did an article series on the 9 indicators of digital analytics transformation recently.

-Are you a marketer who has heard of others successfully leveraging different types of data analytics techniques for their marketing, but don’t know where to start?
+Are you a marketer who has heard of others successfully leveraging different types of data analytics techniques and digital analytics best practices for their marketing, but don’t know where to start?

 You are very likely to be one, if you are largely into digital marketing and sophisticatedly use Facebook, Google etc. to drive your acquisition needs.

 While Google and Facebook themselves exhaustively use predictive analytics,machine learning and artificial intelligence the applications of data analytics in marketing function is still extensive.

 In fact, you can use analytics across the entire customer lifecycle.
 Here's why digital analytics is important to understand customer behaviour and maximize customer lifetime value across the customer lifecycle.

 - With data analytics digital marketing, you can gain understanding of existing customers.

 - With data analytics, you can move away from spray and pray marketing.
 Use marketing mix models to optimize channels and offers, and use multi-variate testing to test communication and maximize response to your acquisition efforts.